gdejohn/procrastination/README.md

 expose static factory methods and not their constructors, they are effectively sealed types, so the `match()` methods will always exhaustively cover every case.

 None of the data structures allow null elements.
-They can't determine up front if a lazy element is null, but they will always throw `NullPointerException` instead of returning a null element to a caller.
+Although they can't determine up front whether a lazy element is null, they will always throw `NullPointerException` before returning a null element to a caller.

 ### Sequence